unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 Getcpu returned: -1
 ```

-Your task is to print a debug message betweem the `Here we are in the binary` and `Getcpu returned` message above and also make the `sched_getcpu()` return 0.
+Your task is to print a debug message between the `Here we are in the binary` and `Getcpu returned` message above and also make the `sched_getcpu()` return 0.

 **Hint 1**: [Syscall Shim Layer](http://docs.unikraft.org/developers-app.html#syscall-shim-layer)